What is AIM?

 Applied improvisation (AIM) is an emerging field that applies the principles of improvisational theatre to other contexts.
 When taught through a specialized, experiential learning program led by a proficient instructor, participants learn specific types of thinking that can be implemented even by those new to improvisation.

-Boston Strategy Group—the first professional consulting firm to specialize in AIM—is focused on bringing professionalism to an innovative new market that remains fragmented.
+Boston Strategy Group—the first professional educational service firm to specialize in AIM—is focused on bringing professionalism to an innovative new market that remains fragmented.
 To fuse AIM experts to serve organizations throughout New England, we have developed programs to enhance the abilities of individuals and organizations to react in the moment, adapt to the unexpected, and navigate complex challenges without the assistance of a script.
 We treat the principles of AIM with the seriousness that they deserve, and in doing so, we aspire to elevate the field’s reputation through consistently high-quality programs supported by exhaustive research.

 Applied Improvisation (AIM) is a training and facilitation modality using principles of improvisational theatre and applies them in other contexts to develop people’s capacity to improvise, adapt, move without a script and be effective in the unknown